 MSCI 421 (1-0-3) Physical Education and Training: This course is designed to introduce the student to physical fitness and the regulatory components of the Army Physical Fitness Test (APFT).
 Information on various topics contributing to a fit lifestyle (such as nutrition and hydration, the benefits of aerobic and anaerobic exercise, running selection, etc.) will be interwoven throughout the course.
 The course will involve calisthenics, introduction to various sports, swimming, weight lifting, running, and road marching.
-Prerequisite: MSCI 301 Or MSCI 302
+Prerequisite: MSCI 301 Or MSCI 302 endurance, nutrition and hydration, the benefits of total body fitness, distance running/road marching techniques, etc.) will be interwoven throughout the course.
+The course will involve calisthenics, negotiation of obstacle courses advanced water survival, leadership/ confidence building exercises, preparation and execution of lesson plans, organization and execution of physical fitness training administration of APFT, and evaluation techniques.

 MSCI 422 (1-0-3) Physical Education and Training: This course is designed to sustain the student's physical fitness in accordance with the regulatory components of the Army Physical Fitness Test (APFT).
-Information on various topics contributing to an above average fitness level (muscular strengthening and endurance, nutirition and hydration, the benefits of total body fitness, distance running/road marching techniques, etc.) will be interwoven throughout the course.
-The course will involve calisthenics, negotiation of obstacle courses advanced water survival, leadership/ confidence building exercises, preparation and execution of lesson plans, organization and execution of physical fitness training admininstration of APFT, and evaluation techniques.
+Information on various topics contributing to an above average fitness level (muscular strengthening and

-MSCI 423 (1-0-3) Phyiscal Education II: This course is designed to introduce the student of physical fitness and the regulatory components of the Army Physical Fitness Test (APFT).
+MSCI 423 (1-0-3) Physical Education II: This course is designed to introduce the student of physical fitness and the regulatory components of the Army Physical Fitness Test (APFT).
 Information on various topics contributing to an above average fitness level (muscular strengthening and endurance, nutrition and hydration, benefits of total body fitness, distance running/road marching techniques, etc.) will be interwoven throughout the course.
 The course will involve calisthenics, negotiation of obstacle courses, advance water survival, leadership/confidence building exercises, preparation and execution of lesson plans, organization and execution of physical fitness training, administration of APFT and evaluation techniques.

-MUSI 100 (1-1-0) Basic Musicianship: A study of the rudiments of music, including basic rhythmic and pitch notation; major and minor scales; intervals; primary triads; and rhythmic drills; and sight singing and ear training activities.
+MUSI 100 (3-3-0) Basic Musicianship: A study of the rudiments of music, including basic rhythmic and pitch notation; major and minor scales; intervals; primary triads; rhythmic drills; and sight singing and ear training activities.
 Also includes keyboard and computer applications of concepts studied.
+Must complete and/or test out to be admitted as a music major.